Products

 Why Use Gluu?

 Gluu is a business process management and process documentation software for managing multiple tasks, projects, and goals.
-Gluu helps businesses understand their tasks and manage their process documentation through its organizational and task flow maps, dashboards, and feedback system.
-This software is best for users who want a multipurpose business management processing software.
+This software helps businesses understand their tasks and manage their process documentation through its organizational and task flow maps, dashboards, and feedback system.

 Why Use Miro?

 Miro is an online whiteboard that can be used to collect ideas and sort them among groups of people.
-Miro works much like a process documentation software in how it can be used to help create or improve processes through collaboration.
-The whiteboards Mirio has are also always stored in the cloud, making them easily accessible for later reference.
-This digital solution is best for users who like to create, analyze, and edit processes and process documents while collaborating with others.
+This works much like a process documentation software in how it can be used to help create or improve processes through collaboration.

 A process documentation software is a digital tool for organizing and visualizing the processes of a task, operation, or business in a way that is easy to understand and follow.
 Using a process documentation software, people can summarize their data into articles, logs, case studies, and other forms of documentation, as well as track the details and steps of certain tasks and processes.